Page contents

 The statute of limitations on medical debt defines how long your creditor can try to collect the unpaid medical bills.
 Although this differs based on your state, it doesn’t impact how long the debt affects your credit rating.

-Typically, unpaid medical collection over $500 stays on your credit report for up to seven years!
+Typically, unpaid medical collections over $500 can remain on your record for up to seven years!

 The collection agency will notify your credit reporting company once you convert unpaid to paid medical debt or reduce the balance to under $500.
 After that, the collection agency will remove medical debt from your credit reports.

-However, you can contact your billing advocate if the collection account stays on your credit card report despite paying debt.
-You can also check your paid medical debts by ordering a copy of your credit report from the three credit reporting agencies.
+However, you can contact your billing advocate if the collection account stays on your record despite paying the debt.
+You can also check your paid medical debts by ordering a copy of your report from the three credit reporting agencies.
+Learn the Limitations of Medical Debt Collectors

 Debt collectors can only make phone calls about valid medical debt.
 They cannot contact you or coerce you into paying paid medical debt.